SilenusTA/StreamRoller/README.md

 ## In progress
 - pretty much everything currently available
+## TBD
+- AdminModals need to be resent out to all when an update is received. ie if live portal is used then other pages with the Modals need to get updated somehow.
 ## Ideas for extensions

 The current focus in on twitch streaming (although the streamlabs api currently supports other platforms as is).
 Other platforms will be integrated in time (Youtube etc)